News

 The total test duration for IELTS is approximately 2 hours and 45 minutes.
 OET, on the other hand, takes around 3 hours and 30 minutes.

-Is there a limit to the number of times I can take the IELTS or OET test?
+Q9.
+Is there a limit to how many times I can take the IELTS or OET test?

 There is no specific limit to how many times you can take either test.
-You can retake the tests as many times as needed to achieve your desired score.
+You can retake the tests as often as needed to achieve your desired score.

-How soon can I retake the IELTS or OET test if I'm not satisfied with my initial results?
+Q10.
+How soon can I retake the IELTS or OET test if I'm unsatisfied with my initial results?

-You can retake the IELTS test after 13 calendar days, and there is no limit on the number of times you can retake it.
+You can retake the IELTS test after 13 calendar days, and there is no limit on how many times you can retake it.
 OET allows you to retake the test after 90 days, but candidates are encouraged to use this time for further preparation.

-Can I use the same study materials and preparation for both IELTS and OET?
+Q11.
+Can I use the same study materials and preparation for IELTS and OET?

 While there may be some overlap in general English language skills, it's recommended to use specific study materials tailored to the format and content of each test to ensure the best results.

-What is the minimum score required for IELTS and OET for various purposes like immigration, university admission, or healthcare jobs?
+Q12.
+What minimum score is required for IELTS and OET for various purposes like immigration, university admission, or healthcare jobs?

 Minimum score requirements vary by institution or organization.
 It's essential to check the specific score requirements for your intended purpose and location.